Friday, May 22, 2015

 When he was elected to the San Francisco Board of Supervisors in 1977, Harvey Milk (1930- 1978) became one of the first openly gay men to be elected to political office in the United States.
 On election night, Harvey Milk reminded his supporters: “This is not my victory – it’s yours.
 If a gay man can win, it proves that there is hope for all minorities who are willing to fight.”
 He was assassinated (along with Mayor George Moscone) on November 27, 1978, only eleven months after taking office.
 Although he did not live to see his dreams fulfilled, the example of his life and leadership has made him an important national symbol for the struggle for human rights.

-All proceeds benefit Coachella Valley high school Gay Straight Alliances through the Palm Springs Pride GSA Fund.
+Proceeds benefit Coachella Valley high school Gay Straight Alliances through the Palm Springs Pride GSA Fund.

 Presented by Greater Palm Springs Pride, Equality California and the Coachella Valley Harvey Milk Diversity Breakfast Coalition

-Founding Members – Greater Palm Springs Pride, Equality California and Desert AIDS Project
+Founding Members – Greater Palm Springs Pride, Equality California and Desert AIDS Project and Gray Public Relations and Marketing.

 Bella da Ball